How much does a new boiler cost? Boiler Installation Costs & Prices

 You should also check that the type of boiler you want is still in use- if it’s one of the options that’s being phased out, then you might want to get ahead of the game and replace yours before you can no longer find parts and your boiler costs, such as servicing and repairs, rise.

 As highlighted earlier and in a previous blog post, the cost of a new boiler can range from £1600 and £2500, which is a lot of money to spend at once.
+It’s often that finance is required due to the higher price tag on a replacement heating system.

 If you have a lot of savings then you might be able to cover these costs in one go, but for many UK homeowners, this is simply impossible.